coreinfrastructure/best-practices-badge/doc/criteria.md

   <sup>[<a href="#license_location">license_location</a>]&#8224;</sup>
 - The software MAY also be licensed other ways
   (e.g., "GPLv2 or proprietary" is acceptable).
-- *Rationale*: These criteria are designed for OSS projects, so we need to ensure that they're only used where they apply.
+- *Rationale*: These criteria are designed for FLOSS projects, so we need to ensure that they're only used where they apply.
-  Some projects may be mistakenly considered OSS even though they are not (e.g., they might not have any license, in which case the defaults of the country's legal system apply, or they might use a non-OSS license).
+  Some projects may be mistakenly considered FLOSS even though they are not (e.g., they might not have any license, in which case the defaults of the country's legal system apply, or they might use a non-FLOSS license).
-  Unusual licenses can cause long-term problems for OSS projects and are more difficult for tools to handle.
+  Unusual licenses can cause long-term problems for FLOSS projects and are more difficult for tools to handle.
   We expect that [more advanced badges](./other.md) would set a higher bar (e.g., that it *must* be released under an OSI-approved license).